twagar11/ansible-labs/4-playbooks-and-roles.md

 ```

 With this completed, you can now run your [site.yml] playbook
-using [ansible-playbook] in the normal way---you should see output
+using [ansible-playbook] in the normal way -- you should see output
 similar to this:

 ```console